qtc-de/beanshooter/docs/jolokia.md

 * `--jolokia-proxy-user <USER>`: username for accessing authenticated proxy *JMX* servers.
 * `--jolokia-proxy-password <PASS>`: password for accessing authenticated proxy *JMX* servers.

+Additionally, there is the [jolokia action](/README.md#jolokia) that can be used to trigger an outbound connection from a *Jolokia* agent running in proxy mode.

 ### FAQ